-ESM 213: Studies in Nanotechnology
+ESM 213: Introduction to Nanotechnology Studies

 The emerging field of nanotechnology develops solutions to engineering problems by taking advantage of the unique physical and chemical properties of nanoscale materials.
 This interdisciplinary, co-taught course introduces materials and nano-fabrication methods with applications to electronics, biomedical, mechanical and environmental engineering.
 Guest speakers and a semester project involve ethics, toxicology, economic and business implications of nanotechnology.
 Basic concepts in research and design methodology and characterization techniques will be demonstrated.
 Course is cross-listed as BME 213, MEC 213, and EST 213 and is required for the Minor in Nanotechnology Studies (NTS).

 Prerequisites: PHY 131 or PHY 125; CHE 131 or ESG 198

 A directed research project with faculty supervision or as part of a research team.
 Intended for freshman or sophomore students to develop research skills in a closely mentored environment.
 A final report and oral presentation are required at the end of the project.
 ESM 199 is a recommended prerequisite.

 ESM 325: Diffraction Techniques and Structure of Solids

 X-ray diffraction techniques are emphasized.
 Topics include coherent and incoherent scattering of radiation, structure of crystalline and amorphous solids, stereographic projection, and crystal orientation determination.
 The concept of reciprocal vector space is introduced early in the course and is used as a means of interpreting diffraction patterns.
 Laboratory work in X-ray diffraction patterns is also included to illustrate the methods.